- Journalist for the New York Observer and Salon.com

 - Author or co-author of several books

-For the Village Voice his investigative reporting in 1985 exposed Philippines leader Ferdinand (and wife Imelda) Marcos’ hidden holdings of Manhattan real estate, thereby helping topple their pro-American government.
+From 1978-90, Conason worked variously as a columnist, staff writer, political editor, and national correspondent for the counter-cultural Village Voice in New York City.
+His investigative reporting in 1985 exposed the hidden holdings of Manhattan real estate by Philippines President Ferdinand Marcos (and his wife Imelda), thereby helping to topple their pro-American government.
 This in turn led to the loss of U.S. Air Force and Naval bases in the Philippines.

 Between 2007 and 2010, Conason was a member of JournoList, an online listserve of media professionals that functioned essentially as a secret society of bloggers and reporters who coordinated the way they presented certain stories so as to advance leftist political candidates and agendas.

 In the fall of 2009, when the notoriously corrupt community organization ACORN was immersed in a massive voter-registration-fraud scandal, Conason lauded the group for its “history of honorable service to the dispossessed and impoverished,” and blamed ACORN's troubles on conservative “propaganda.”
 “Like so many conservative attacks,” said Conason, “the crusade against ACORN has been highly exaggerated and even falsified to create a demonic image that bears little resemblance to the real organization.”